hyperledger-tooling/start-here-hyperledger/releases/hyperledger/aries-cloudagent-python.md

 - The start of a [DIDComm v2](https://identity.foundation/didcomm-messaging/spec/) implementation in ACA-Py.
 The work is not complete, as we are taking an incremental approach to adding DIDComm v2 support.
 - A decorator has been added for enabling direct support for Admin API authentication.
 Previously, the only option to enable (the necessary) Admin API was to put the API behind a proxy that could manage authentication.
 With this update, ACA-Py deployments can handle authentication directly, without a proxy.
 - We have dropped support for the old, archived [Indy SDK].
 If you have not migrated your deployment off of the Indy SDK, you must do so now.
 See this [Indy SDK to Askar migration documentation](#https://aca-py.org/latest/deploying/IndySDKtoAskarMigration/) for guidance.
 - Support added for using AnonCreds in [W3C VCDM](https://www.w3.org/TR/vc-data-model-1.1/) format.
-The support is not fully completed, but on the way.

-### 1.0.0rc4 Breaking Changes
+### 1.0.0rc5 Breaking Changes

 With the focus of the pull requests for this release on stabilizing the implementation, there were a few breaking changes:

 - The default underlying Python version has been upgraded to 3.12.
 - Support for the Indy SDK has been dropped.
 It had been previously deprecated.
 See this [Indy SDK to Askar migration documentation](#https://aca-py.org/latest/deploying/IndySDKtoAskarMigration/) for guidance.
 - The webhook sent after receipt of presentation by a verifier has been updated to include all of the information needed by the verifier so that the controller does not have to call the "Verify Presentation" endpoint.
 The issue with calling that endpoint after the presentation has been received is that there is a race condition between the controller and the ACA-Py cleanup process deleting completed Present Proof protocol instances.
-See [\##3081](https://github.com/hyperledger/aries-cloudagent-python/pull/#3081) for additional details.
+See [\#3081](https://github.com/hyperledger/aries-cloudagent-python/pull/3081) for additional details.
+- A fix to an obscure bug includes a change to the data sent to the controller after publishing multiple, endorsed credential definition revocation registries in a single call.
+The bug fix was to properly process the publishing.
+The breaking change is that when the process (now successfully) completes, the controller is sent the list of published credential definitions.
+Previously only a single value was being sent.
+See PR [\#3107](https://github.com/hyperledger/aries-cloudagent-python/pull/3107) for additional details.

 ## What's Changed
 * Update README.md by @KPCOFGS in https://github.com/hyperledger/aries-cloudagent-python/pull/2927